General Questions

 • Second-hand stores, including Once Upon a Child and Facebook Marketplace

-We will be holding an equipment and gear swap on January 21 from 9AM to 4PM and January 22 from 9AM to noon.
+We will be holding an equipment and gear swap on skills assessment day.
 There will be a table outside of the Snack Shack for you to bring new or gently used equipment to donate and/or “shop” around for some “new to you” gear for the upcoming season.
 You do not need to bring any gear to shop around.
 This is a great way to share and pass on gloves, pants, belts, helmets, bats, etc. to our community.

 How long before the season starts should we hear from our manager?

-For the Spring season, families should receive an email from their team manager in late January/early February.
+For the Spring season, families should receive an email from their team manager in early February.

 For the Fall season, families should receive an email from their team manager towards the end of August.